Updated: Sep 28

-When I was in China, I was alone a lot.
-I watched a lot of videos in the evenings about people's near death experiences.
-One really grabbed my attention.
+When I was teaching in China, I was alone a lot.
+I watched a lot of videos in the evenings about people's near-death experiences.
+One grabbed my attention.

 My brother Laurence told this story at his Bible Study.
 Imagine a small mud hut village way out in the Kenyan countryside.

 A mother is busy preparing lunch.
 She hasn't noticed that her three-year-old daughter has left her circle of friends and has wandered over to the edge of the village because something has caught her interest.
 At that moment, some sixth sense causes the mother to look up to see her daughter slowly walking towards a huge black mamba.

 The mother screams at her child, "ABSCO!
 ABSCO!
 STOP!
 STOP!"
 She runs over to her daughter and pulls her away from the snake.
 "Keep away from that thing", she screams.
 "It will kill you!"
 The men of the village hear the screams, come running and deal with the snake.